RimoVR/Planetbyte/README.md

 This project is organized as a monorepo with the following structure:

-- `apps/client`: Frontend application (Phaser 3, React, TypeScript) deployed to Vercel
+- `apps/client`: Frontend application (Phaser 3, React, TypeScript) containerized with Docker
-- `apps/server`: Backend application (Node.js, Colyseus.js) deployed to DigitalOcean App Platform
+- `apps/server`: Backend application (Node.js, Colyseus.js) containerized with Docker
-- `apps/supabase`: Supabase configuration for authentication, database, and storage
+- `apps/supabase`: Supabase configuration for self-hosted authentication, database, and storage
 - `packages/common`: Shared code between client and server
 - `packages/config`: Shared configuration for ESLint, Prettier, and TypeScript
 - `tools`: Development tools and scripts